 Figure 1: G-NRUF Utilization Reporting by Exchange Area

-Recommendation 2: Carriers shall be deemed ineligible for additional geographic numbering resources for growth in an Exchange Area where the carrier’s utilization of TNs is less than 75%.
-Carriers requiring additional geographic TNs that do not meet the 75% utilization threshold may apply to the CRTC for an exception.
-For each application for additional (growth) geographic TN resources, Exchange Area Utilization shall be calculated by the applicant in accordance with the formula and definitions below.
-The required calculation shall be part of an amended Appendix B to the Canadian Central Office Code (NXX) Assignment Guideline.

 Utilization for an Exchange Area shall be defined as follows:

-Utilization = Assigned TNs/(Available TNs - Intermediate numbers)
+Utilization = Assigned TNs/(Available TNs – Intermediate TNs)

 For the Utilization reports to be consistent across all participating carriers, the CSCN recommends the following definitions be used in the Utilization reports:

-“Assigned TNs” are defined as numbers working in the Public Switched Telephone Network under an agreement such as a contract or tariff at the request of specific end users or customers for their use, or numbers not yet working but having a customer service order pending.
+“Assigned TNs” are defined as numbers working in the Public Switched Telephone Network under an agreement such as a contract or tariff at the request of specific End Users or customers for their use, or numbers not yet working but having a customer service order pending.
 Numbers that are not yet working and have a service order pending for more than five days shall not be classified as assigned numbers.

 “Available TNs” are defined as the total number of Thousands-Blocks assigned to a carrier multiplied by 1000 from the Exchange Area specified in the Utilization report.

+“End Users” are defined as a residential, business, institutional, or government entity that subscribes to a service, uses that service for its own purposes, and does not resell such services to other entities.

-“Intermediate TNs” are defined as numbers that are made available for use by another telecommunications carrier or non-carrier entity for the purpose of providing telecommunications service to an end user or customer.
+“Intermediate TNs” are defined as numbers that are made available for use by another telecommunications carrier or non-carrier entity for the purpose of providing telecommunications service to an End User or customer, where the carrier providing the numbering resources has not obtained utilization information in the format prescribed from the receiving carrier or non-carrier.
 An exception to this requirement is numbers ported for the purpose of transferring an established customer's service to another service provider, in which case the numbers are classified as "Assigned" by the porting carrier and not counted by the receiving carrier.
-For intermediate numbers provided by carriers to non-carrier entities, the providing carrier must report utilization for these numbers.
-Numbers assigned to end users by a non-carrier entity should be reported by the providing carrier as "Assigned."
-Any remaining numbers held by a non-carrier entity that are not assigned to end users shall be reported by the providing carrier as "Intermediate."
-The sum of numbers reported by the carrier for the non-carrier entity in these two categories should always equal the total of numbers held by the non-carrier entity.
+For intermediate numbers provided by carriers to other carriers or non-carrier entities, the providing carrier must report utilization for these numbers.
+Numbers assigned to end users by a carrier or non-carrier entity should be reported by the providing carrier as "Assigned."

+Recommendation 2: Utilization reports be included as part of the current G-NRUF process at the Exchange Area level.
+This change should happen before the implementation of TBP so that overall effectiveness of the new TBP regime can be assessed against an initial baseline.
+Reporting of Utilization shall be at the Exchange Area level of detail.

 Forecasting